kodejak/Snakeberry/README.md

 This modification can save the last radio station to a config file and resume playing after a service / device restart.
 Saving and restoring the last mixer volume is possible too.

-At first you must download the Python project and Android app from salendron's repository to tune in.
-There you can find installing instructions too.
-After that, update and add the files from this repository.
+On the founders project page wiki you can find installing instructions.
+For snakeberry intalling to the raspberry pi using the "snakeberryService" from this repository.

 Additional files are:
 * configMgr.py - a simple config file manager